cal-itp/data-infra/docs/contribute/contribute-best-practices.md

 ### New Pages and Chapters
 Add new pages and chapters only as truly needed.
 If you're unsure of whether a new page or chapter is necessary, reach out to `@Charlie Costanzo` on `Cal-ITP Slack`.

 If you are adding new pages or chapters, you will need to also update the `_toc.yml` file.
-You can find more information at [Structure and organize content](https://jupyterbook.org/basics/organize.html).
+You can find more information at Jupyter Book's resource [Structure and organize content](https://jupyterbook.org/basics/organize.html).

 You will also need to follow Jupyter Book's guidelines for when adding files:
 >**Files must have a title.** Generally this means that they must begin with a line that starts with a single #